Who can attend the camp?

 Yes!
 There is an orientation for all summer camp parents on the first day of each camp session.
-Orientation will last 30-40 minutes.
-Orientation for the first camp session is on Monday, June 25, 2018.
-Orientation for the second camp session is Monday, July 9, 2018.
-Orientation for the third camp session is Monday, July 23, 2018.
+We invite parents and caregivers to join us for the first 15 minutes of the camp day to meet the Camp Leader, Arts Mentors, and teachers, hear about the classes their campers will take that session, and learn more about the camp schedule and final showcase.
+Orientation will last around 30 minutes.
+Orientation for the first camp session is on Monday, June 22, 2020.
+Orientation for the second camp session is Monday, July 6, 2020.
+Orientation for the third camp session is Monday, July 20, 2020.
 Further details regarding orientation will be available to camp registrants.

 Minor bruises, bumps, bug bites, and wounds will be taken care of at camp.
 If anything more serious arises, we will contact you immediately.
 If emergency care is required, we will call an ambulance, which will go to the closest medical facility.
 During our staff orientation, all of our counselors will become certified in CPR and First Aid.
 Our staff also receives training in the administration of Epi-Pen.